-This post on The Importance of Finding Christian Community in College was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on The Importance of Finding Christian Community in College was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.

 Finding a Christian community in college isn’t hard.
 Getting involved with one you feel comfortable in is.
 Especially when you’re already busy with school, clubs, and having a social life.
 I had intended on getting involved in some sort of Christian community at the start of college.
 I thought about going to church or joining a faith-based organization.
 After all, I had grown up going to church every Sunday, and was involved in my youth group.
 I considered my faith to be a major part of my identity.